All You Need to Know About Cigna Plans for 2023

 Before we dive in, let’s begin by defining a few terms you will frequently see but may not completely understand.
 This will help you select the best health coverage that fits your situation.

-Deductible – A deductible is the amount you will pay out of pocket before your insurance kicks in.
-Cigna has deductibles from $0 up to $9100, depending on your plan choice.
+Deductible – A deductible is the amount you pay out of pocket before your insurance kicks in.
+Cigna has deductibles from $0 up to $9450, depending on your plan.
 Deductibles are based on the calendar year and refresh each year.
 They also determine your overall cost.
 The higher your deductible, the lower your premium; the lower your deductible, the higher your premium.
-The deductible is broken down into two parts:
+Deductibles are broken down into two parts:

 This will be shown on your Summary of Benefits, often in fraction form.
-For instance, $750 Individual/$2250 Family.
-Each family member has their own $750 out-of-pocket deductible to reach.
+For instance, $750 Individual/$1500 Family, or simply $750/$1500.
+Each family member has their own $750 out-of-pocket expense to reach.
 You can read more about deductibles through the link above.

-Out-of-Pocket Max– All insurance plans have a failsafe.
-It is called the out-of-pocket max.
-It helps policy owners with medical conditions and those who visit the doctor regularly.
-When you reach your deductible, pay through your co-insurance, and then reach your policy’s out-of-pocket amount, your insurance will pay 100 percent of medical expenses for that individual for the remainder of the calendar year.
-This also has an individual and family stipulation, like your deductible.
+Out-of-Pocket Max – All insurance plans have a failsafe.
+It’s called the out-of-pocket max.
+It is designed to help policy owners with medical conditions and those who visit the doctor regularly.
+When you reach your deductible, pay through your coinsurance, and then reach your policy’s out-of-pocket maximum, Cigna will pay 100 percent of medical expenses for that individual for the remainder of the calendar year.
+Once the family out-of-pocket max is met, then everyone on the policy is covered, even if they have not met their individual deductible or not.

-Primary Care Physician – Your Primary Care Physician, who you will also see abbreviated as PCP, is the main doctor you visit for your medical care.
+Primary Care Physician– Your Primary Care Physician (PCP) is the main doctor you visit for your medical care.
 With Cigna, an HMO, you are required to coordinate your treatment through them.
+You can only see an out of network doctor if it is medically necessary and with Cigna’s approval.

 Copay –Copays are the amount you pay a doctor or medical facility for your visit.
-This can be a flat dollar amount or a percentage and vary by plan.
-Keep in mind this will be for the office visit alone, not the treatment received.
-However, insurance plans can include some benefits such as well check-ups and immunizations within a doctor’s office visit at no extra cost.
+This can be a flat dollar amount or a percentage, and it will vary by plan.
+Keep in mind this is for the office visit alone, not the treatment received.
+However, insurance plans can include some benefits, such as well check-ups and immunizations, at no extra cost.

 Now that you have reviewed the basics of health insurance, let’s get into Cigna’s plans.